Visiting Stavanger and wondering how to do a Lysefjord cruise and Pulpit Rock hike in one day? This article is for you!

-Below you can read about our experience with doing Lysefjord cruise and Pulpit Rock hike in one day.
+Below you can read about our experience with doing the Lysefjord cruise and Pulpit Rock hike in one day, as a day trip from Stavanger.
 Find out!

 At 10 AM we took a boat from Skagenkaien – it’s located at the main harbor in Stavanger city center.
 We spent a bit more than two hours on the water sailing deep into the Lysefjord, passing some beautiful islands and idyllically located colorful houses that are so typical for Norway.

 The boat is big and comfortable, it has all the facilities and a beautiful indoor setting area with huge windows on all sides, or you can choose to stand on one of the decks outside.

 On the morning we visited, we had the worst weather: it was cold, it was raining, and the wind was literally blowing you off the deck, so it was difficult to stay outside all the time.

 Luckily, the fjord was incredibly beautiful even in the rain.
 We spent as much time as we could outside.
 And yes, we needed really warm and waterproof clothing to actually be able to enjoy it.